yui-mhcp/detection/README.md

 # :yum: Object detection

-**NEW : [CHANGELOG](https://github.com/yui-mhcp/yui-mhcp/blob/main/CHANGELOG.md) file !
-Check it to have a global overview of the latest modifications !** :yum:
+Check the [CHANGELOG](https://github.com/yui-mhcp/yui-mhcp/blob/main/CHANGELOG.md) file to have a global overview of the latest modifications ! :yum:

 **WARNING** : the EAST training procedure is not implemented yet for the current post-processing pipeline inspired from [this repo](https://github.com/SakuraRiven/EAST).
 It can still be used by using the available pretrained weights !